imagine-it/fakturan.nu-api-v2-client-php/README.md

 #Fakturan.nu REST API client PHP
-API-client in PHP for the web based software of [Fakturan.nu](https://fakturan.nu) based on [Trucker](https://github.com/Indatus/trucker).
-Documentation can be viewed at [API documentation](https://fakturan.nu/apidocs/v2/).
+API-client in PHP for the web based software of [Fakturan.nu](https://fakturan.nu).
+Documentation can be viewed at [API documentation](https://sandbox.fakturan.nu/apidocs/).

 ##Getting started